 Ryan O’Meara brings a variety of experiences to his role as Development Director.
 Before joining TPG, Ryan worked with Exponential Impact, a non-profit tech accelerator that focused on local economic development.
 With Transform Poverty Global, he is passionate about developing support, awareness, and funding for life-changing business solutions around the globe that will lift people out of poverty.

-Ryan is currently finishing his undergraduate thesis at Colorado College.
-His Independently Designed Major, “The Economics and Anthropology of Tourism” investigates the implications and ethics of tourism on local economies.
+Ryan finished his undergraduate thesis at Colorado College.
+His Independently Designed Major, “Tourism and Development Studies” investigatesd the implications and ethics of tourism on local economies.
 Though originally from Boston, Ryan works and lives in Colorado Springs, CO.
 He is also Marketing Director for the Cannacist medical application, supports a local youth organization through marketing and development, and periodically works at the Colorado Springs Fine Arts Center.

 Elizabeth Seero currently works with TPG managing social media and learning about the non-profit sector, among many other things.
 She is currently studying Computer Science at Colorado College, but is originally from Dorchester Massachusetts.
 At school she is also a member of the Cutthroat Rugby Team.
 In her spare time, Elizabeth enjoys the beautiful sights the Colorado Springs area has to offer.
 Before Colorado College she lived in Dorchester